syntithenai/hermod/README.md

 Because hermod runs in the context of an mqtt server, actions can also communicate with the client in real time by sending messages.
 For example, the action can send an mqtt message to the topic hermod/myhsite/tts/say to have speech generated and spoken immediately (eg looking now) while the action continues to collate and process data before giving a final response.

 In a speech dialog, a conversation can end and switch the microphone back to hotword mode OR it can continue and leave the microphone active for a response from a user.
 By default, the microphone will remain active.

-Two possible approaches to ending a dialog immediately
+Two possible approaches to ending a dialog immediately include
 - the action can send a hermod/myhsite/dialog/end message.
 - use the ActionEnd.py class found in the example model.
 The action will need to be included in your domain and in your stories as the last item in the story that is to be forcibly ended.